Why Employer Brand Projects Get Shelved at Implementation Stage

 - Category: Employer Brand Management

-Whilst designing your actions according to your list of priorities, sometimes it will be enough to simply change the name of a practise, or sometimes you will have to kill an existing practice and design a new one from scratch.
-For example, changing the name of an “assessment centre” that causes a reaction into “development centre” can solve the problem without changing the essence of the job.
+While designing your actions according to your list of priorities, sometimes it will be enough to simply change the name of a practice.
+In other times, you might have to kill an existing practice and design a new one from scratch.
+For example, changing the name of an “assessment center” that causes a negative reaction, to “development center” can solve the problem without changing the essence of the job.
 Because people do not like to be assessed, but most of us like to develop ourselves.

 To deliver what you promised with your EVP, during implementation, you should go through all the touchpoints and restructure according to your new EVP so that the employees and candidates experience it.

 The success of an employer branding strategy is heavily dependent on executive buy-in, as it ensures that the employer branding strategy receives the necessary support to make a real impact: